 Perhaps the main hassle with a Baby Wrap is that there’s a learning curve in trying to tie it.
 Instructions can be difficult to understand and even when you’ve got a hang of it, it still takes time to wrap a moving baby to your body.

 The Baby K’tan solves all of these problems.
 There’s no need to wrap it, it’s already “wrapped”.
 All you need to do is put it on as you would with a t-shirt, and that’s it.
 It’s easy and quick and is perfect for parents in a rush, who do not have time to wrap yards of cloth across their bodies.

 The double-loop design is like a cross belt, that you wear across your body.
 I loved not having to look through tutorials with this one.
 I tried different positions, carrying my baby on one side, and the regular front-facing position as well.
-They were all comfortable and calmed my baby.
+They were all comfortable and calmed my baby (How to calm fussy baby at night).
 You can even choose to wrap your baby’s feet up or let them hang free, as you wish.

 It comes in different sizes, and you choose one according to your body size, and not the baby.
 The first one I ordered felt a little too big, as the lowest point fell below my hips.
 I changed it for a smaller one, and then it was perfect.
 The sizing chart can be a bit difficult to understand, but once you get the right size, the rest of it is a smooth sail.

 Slip-On Design: With its double-loop design, the Baby K’tan is completely hassle-free and can be easily slipped on like a t-shirt.
 It’s easy to wear and take off, and to store.

 Adjustable Back Support: Approved by the International Hip Dysplasia Institute, this one comes with adjustable back support to give you the most comfortable, even with larger babies.
 The double sling design evenly distributes the weight of the baby across your body, so you don’t get strained.